 The shoreline of Phoenix Lake on Phoenix Lake Trail and Shafter Grade Road

-Trapping of non-native turtles was resumed in 2015 and took place in the Bullfrog Creek arm of Alpine Lake.
-Trapping success was marginal as the traps were places after a peak activity period for the location but did result in the removal of 15 non-native turtles from the watershed.
+Trapping of non-native turtles was resumed in spring 2016 and took place in the Bullfrog Creek arm of Alpine Lake.
+Trapping was successful: staff removed 16 non-native turtles from the watershed this season.